awkward/awesome-netherlands-events/README.md

 # Awesome Events [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

+> A curated list of Awesome Events in 🇳🇱

-A collection of awesome Dutch (tech related) events like: conferences, meetups and parties 🎉
+This list contains awesome (tech related) events happening (and are mostly recurring) in The Netherlands like: conferences, meetups and parties 🎉

+Contributions welcome.
+Add links through pull requests or create an issue to start a discussion.

 - [What is an awesome list?](https://github.com/sindresorhus/awesome)
 - [Contribution guide](contributing.md)

 -

 Want to see more awesomeness?
-[Follow us on Twitter](https://twitter.com/madeawkward)
+[Follow us on Twitter](https://twitter.com/madeawkward).

 ## Contents
 - [Rotterdam](#rotterdam)